PainQlers/backend-skill-checkpoint-express-server/README.md

 GET /questions/:id: Retrieve a specific question by ID

 POST /questions: Create a new question
+//payload example {
+  "title": "What is the capital of France?", "description": "This is a basic geography question asking about the capital city of France.", "category": "Geography"
+}

 PUT /questions/:questionId: Update an existing question
+//payload example {
+  "title": "What is the largest planet in our solar system?", "description": "This is a basic astronomy question asking about the largest planet by size in the solar system.", "category": "Astronomy"
+}

 DELETE /questions/:questionId: Delete a question